 Getting Started

-Simple scripts usually contain a single Command and implement a def main(self):
+Simple scripts usually contain a single class that extends Command

 Here’s a basic example of a program that uses CLI Command Parser: